VidYen/webminerpool/README.md

 Find the original pull request with instructions by nierdz [here](https://github.com/notgiven688/webminerpool/pull/62).

 Added Dockerfile and entrypoint.sh.
-Inside entrypoint.sh, a certificate is installed so you need to provide a domain name during docker run.
-The certificate is automatically renewed using a cronjob.
+Inside entrypoint.sh, if `$DOMAIN` is provided, a certificate is registered and packed in pkcs12 format to be used with server.exe.

 ```bash
 cd webminerpool